borangao/CARMAX/README.md

 # CARMAX
 A robust fine-mapping method for admixed populations.

+## Vignette

+The webpage `https://zikuny.github.io/CARMAX/` provides a comprehensive walkthrough of running CARMA-X with an example dataset of simulated admixed populations.

 ## Example

 To run the example, first download the example data from the repository to your local directory: